inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

    :align: center
    :alt: Buttons area

-   Buttons Area
+   *Buttons Area*

 * :guilabel:`Help` - click on this if you need context help, such as the document you are reading right now!
 * :guilabel:`About` - click on this to get information about |project_name|.
-* :guilabel:`Print...` - click on this if you wish to create a pdf of your impact scenario project or to generate a report and open it in composer for further tuning.
+* :guilabel:`Print...` - click on this if you wish to create a PDF of your impact scenario project or to generate a report and open it in composer for further tuning.
 An **impact layer** must be active before this button will be enabled.